 What We Found

-It was found that trade and sustainable development concerns were predominantly limited to labour rights and environmental areas.
 Few trade agreements included provisions relating to gender, health, SME participation and transparency.
 Even if these provisions did exist, they were generally not legally binding.
 As for provisions on labour and the environment, there are generally more substantive commitments.
 In certain instances, the trade agreements also allowed trading partners to have recourse to dispute settlement mechanisms, sanctions, and remedies.

 Our Strategy and Impact

-Our first recommendation is the creation of harmonised frameworks in FTAs to address the link between trade and sustainable development.
+Our first recommendation was the creation of harmonised frameworks in FTAs to address the link between trade and sustainable development.
 As observed in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), it is advisable for FTAs to include dedicated chapters with comprehensive frameworks and guidelines for cooperation, review, monitoring, and dispute resolution for each element pertaining to sustainability.
-Such an approach promotes corporation between countries while also allowing countries to regulate their own issues domestically.
+Such approach promotes corporation between countries while also allowing countries to regulate their own issues domestically.

 Another approach that can be undertaken in FTAs is positive discrimination i.e. preferential market access granted on the basis of trading partners complying with standards and norms that promote and ensure sustainability.
 This is an approach that has been put into practice by the European Union.